openshiro/botdevs.ai/README.md

 # BotDevs

-BotDevs is a reverse job board for the solar industry.
+BotDevs is a reverse job board for the AI/ML developers.

-AI/ML developers can create a free profile that features their experience, skills and location.
+Developers can create a free profile that features their experience, skills and location.
 Hiring companies can then search the profiles and contact developers through the platform about jobs.

 It is being built around [our core values](https://botdevs.ai/about):